Top 20 Websites in Australia 2022

 17. Amazon 2001 vs. Amazon 2022

-Amazon launched their Australian portal in December 2017 and, since then, the North American online retail giant has gained an average of 11% of all online sales in Australia (Source: AFR).
+Amazon launched their Australian portal in December 2017, and since then, the North American online retail giant has gained an average of 11% of all online sales in Australia (Source: AFR).

-No before and after as Amazon only entered the Australian market in 2017.
+No before and after, as Amazon only entered the Australian market in 2017.

 18. Office 2000 vs. Office 2022

-Their homepage design evolution projects professionalism and also a balanced life style, with their images often out of the office environment.
+Their homepage design evolution projects professionalism and also a balanced lifestyle, with their images often out of the office environment.
 They also use ample white space and keep things simple with just a few well-placed calls to action.

 19. Service NSW 2000 vs. Service NSW 2022

-The wide range of online services that Service NSW offers has contributed to site’s elevated ranking position into the top 20 (and a pandemic might’ve been assisted, too).
-Service NSW started with a more institutional style with blocks of content for quick links to different areas but it’s evolved into a masterclass in citizen engagement.
+The wide range of online services that Service NSW offers has contributed to the site’s elevated ranking position into the top 20 (and a pandemic might’ve been assisted, too).
+Service NSW started with a more institutional style with blocks of content for quick links to different areas, but it’s evolved into a masterclass in citizen engagement.

-The push to overhaul the site came in 2013 when the the government of the day decided to make a strong play for online information dissemination to alleviate pressure on the service.
-In line with all the previous examples, Service NSW has kept pace by cleaning up its aesthetic, incorporating lifestyle imagery and making search a focal point but, over and above that, they’ve invested heavily in making the site accessible, practical and useful.
+The push to overhaul the site came in 2013 when the government of the day decided to make a strong play for online information dissemination to alleviate pressure on the service.
+In line with all the previous examples, Service NSW has kept pace by cleaning up its aesthetic, incorporating lifestyle imagery and making search a focal point, but, over and above that, they’ve invested heavily in making the site accessible, practical and valuable.
 Their success is demonstrated by the numbers: 1200 government transactions available via the website, which has served 118.7 million user sessions since 2013!
 (Source: PreviousNext).

 20. Nine.com.au 2004 vs. Nine.com.au 2022